Kong/terraform-provider-konnect/docs/resources/portal_custom_domain.md

 - `custom_certificate` (String) Custom certificate to be used for the SSL termination.
 Only used when domain_verification_method == "custom_certificate".
 Requires replacement if changed.
 - `custom_private_key` (String) Custom certificate private key to be used for the SSL termination.
 Only used when domain_verification_method == "custom_certificate".
 Requires replacement if changed.
 - `domain_verification_method` (String) must be one of ["custom_certificate", "http"]; Requires replacement if changed.
+- `skip_ca_check` (Boolean) Advanced option.
+If true, the custom certificate is served exactly as provided, without attempting to bundle against a public trust store.
+Required for certificates issued by an internal/private CA. Requires replacement if changed.

 Read-Only:

 - `expires_at` (String) An ISO-8601 timestamp representation of the ssl certificate expiration date.
-- `skip_ca_check` (Boolean) True when the provided certificate chain is served as-is without validation against a public trust store.
 - `uploaded_at` (String) An ISO-8601 timestamp representation of the ssl certificate upload date.
 - `validation_errors` (List of String)
 - `verification_status` (String) must be one of ["verified", "pending", "error"]